-Plastic Lined High Pressure Rotary Seals
+Plastic Lined™ High Pressure Rotary Seals

-Kalsi Seals are offered for sale under the terms and conditions of the “Offer of Sale” that is included in the current revision of the Kalsi Seals Handbook.
+Kalsi-brand rotary shaft seals are offered for sale under the terms and conditions of the “Offer of Sale” that is included in the current revision of the Kalsi Seals Handbook.